Vitis vinifera L.

 Vitis vinifera is a liana growing up to 35 yards (32 m) in length, with flaky bark.
 The leaves are alternate, palmately lobed, up to 8 inches (20 cm) long and broad.
 The fruit is a berry, known as a grape.
-In the wild species it is up to 0.25 inch (6 mm) in diameter and ripens dark purple to blackish with a pale wax bloom.
-In cultivated plants it is usually much larger, up to 1.2 inches (3 cm) long, and can be green, red, or purple (black).
+In the wild species, it is up to 0.25 inch (6 mm) in diameter and ripens dark purple to blackish with pale wax bloom.
+In cultivated plants, it is usually much larger, up to 1.2 inches (3 cm) long, and can be green, red, or purple (black).
 There are currently between 5,000 and 10,000 varieties of Vitis vinifera grapes though only a few are of commercial significance for wine and table grape production.
-Flower buds are formed late in the growing season and overwinter for blooming in spring of the next year.
+Flower buds are formed late in the growing season and overwinter for blooming in the spring of the next year.
 The flowers are small and grouped in bunches.

 How to Grow and Care